 - Rotoscoping: VFX artists in this area create mattes or masks for specific objects, allowing those elements to be altered separately from the rest of the footage, such as for color adjustments.

 - Matte Painting: This digital painting technique produces backgrounds and scenes that are either fantastical or replicates of real locations that are inaccessible for on-location filming.

 - Compositing: The final stage in the process, compositing involves layering various elements like live-action footage, mattes, lighting, computer graphics, animation, and other effects.
 The end product of this process is a photorealistic shot that combines all these elements seamlessly.

 Brief history of technology and CGI in movies and animation

-Computer-generated imagery dates back to the 1960s.
-The first time that CGI appeared in a film was with Alfred Hitchcock's Vertigo in 1958 and the use of patterns for a 2D animation.
-A Computer Animated Hand by Edwin Catmull and Fred Parke is a 1972 short film that introduced 3D computer graphics, digitizing a hand with 350 triangles and polygons.
-The first CGI in a feature film was Westworld in 1973 with its "Gunslinger" robot vision in 2D.
+The journey of computer-generated imagery in film and animation began in the 1960s.
+The early instance of CGI in cinema was Alfred Hitchcock's Vertigo in 1958, which utilized 2D animated patterns.
+A significant milestone was the 1972 short film A Computer Animated Hand by Edwin Catmull and Fred Parke, which showcased 3D graphics by digitizing a hand with 350 triangles and polygons.
+The first feature film to incorporate CGI was Westworld in 1973, featuring a Gunslinger robot vision in 2D.

 Examples of CGI in movies